Welcome to the Noetic Learning Math Contest!

 The Noetic Learning Math Contest (NLMC) is a semiannual problem solving contest for elementary and middle school students.
 The goal of the competition is to encourage students' interest in math, to develop their problem solving skills, and to inspire them to excel in math.

 The contest is for students in grades 2-8.
 Teachers in any public school or private school are encouraged to register their students.
-Click here for more contest details.
+Click here to register your teams!

 It's COOL to be good at math!